Koyasan Guest House Tommy, Koyasan

 Overview

-Offering a location a 7-minute stroll from Daien-in, Koyasan Guest House Tommy offers 8 rooms.
-This recently renovated hotel offers Wi-Fi throughout the property and has a work desk and complimentary wireless internet access.
+Offering a location a 7-minute stroll from Jofukuin Temple, the recently renovated Koyasan Guest House Tommy offers 8 rooms.
+This smoke-free hotel offers Wi-Fi in public areas and has a work desk and complimentary wireless internet access.

 Location

-The hotel is set 0.9 miles from Tokugawa Clan Mausoleum and a short way from Joki-in.
-The smoke-free property is a 12-minute walk from Sekishoin and is within a 50-minute drive of Sumoto.
+The hotel is set 0.7 miles from Joki-in and in the vicinity of Muryokoin Temple.
+The Guest House Tommy is a 12-minute walk from Sekishoin and is within a 55-minute drive of Awaji.

-7 Odawaradori bus stop is located nearby, 0.2 miles from Koyasan Guest House Tommy.
+7 Odawaradori bus stop is located nearby, 0.2 miles from the guest house.

 Rooms

-The rooms at the accommodation provide guests with a flat-screen TV with satellite channels, as well as comforts such as climate control.
-Bathrooms feature a bathtub, a separate toilet, and a shower along with hairdryers and bath sheets.
+The rooms at the property provide guests with a flat-screen TV with satellite channels, as well as comforts such as climate control.
+Some air-conditioned rooms feature private bathrooms.
+Featuring a bidet, a separate toilet, and a shower, the bathrooms also have hairdryers and bath sheets.

 Eat & Drink